TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Examples.rst

    up colored - the alpha layer mask)

 #.
 Insert a new layer and color it opposite of the filling (black or
    white).
-Move the layer tothe correct position so it is below the just filled regions.
+Move the layer to the correct position so it is below the just filled regions.

 #.
 Now you should have a black white image containing the mask from the